ThrillStays

 Queenstown, New Zealand

 Best trails: Rude Rock (expert), Queenstown Bike Park (all levels), Gorge Road Jump Park (free, skills-focused) Season: November through April (Southern Hemisphere summer).
-February and March are ideal, with stable weather and long daylight hours.
+February and March offer stable weather and long daylight hours.

 Pro Tip: Combine your Queenstown trip with a visit to Rotorua on the North Island.
-The Whakarewarewa Forest (known locally as “The Redwoods”) has some of the best singletrack on Earth, with over 160 kilometers of trails through towering California redwood trees.
+The Whakarewarewa Forest (known locally as “The Redwoods”) has some of the best singletrack on Earth — over 160 kilometers of trails through towering California redwood trees.

 Finale Ligure, Italy

 If you want mountain biking with a Mediterranean twist, Finale Ligure is your destination.
 This small coastal town on the Italian Riviera has become the unofficial capital of European enduro riding.
-The trails here drop from ridgelines high above the Ligurian Sea down to the coast, weaving through ancient olive groves, medieval villages, and limestone rock gardens.
-The variety is staggering.
-Within a 20-minute shuttle ride, you can access smooth flow trails, rocky technical descents, and even some genuinely exposed alpine sections.
+Trails here drop from ridgelines high above the Ligurian Sea down to the coast, weaving through ancient olive groves, medieval villages, and limestone rock gardens.
+The variety is staggering: within a 20-minute shuttle ride, you can access smooth flow trails, rocky technical descents, and genuinely exposed alpine sections.
 And when you are done riding, you are sitting on a beach eating fresh pasta and drinking local wine.

 Best trails: NATO Trail, Roller Coaster, 24-Hour Trail (all intermediate to advanced enduro) Season: Year-round, but March through June and September through November are ideal.
 Summer can be brutally hot for riding.